Happy Marriage: 11 Keys to Find Happiness in a Marriage

 When we want to be happy, we will be.
 However, if we find reasons for unhappiness, nothing can really make us happy – isn’t it?

-I don’t say I have all the solutions to finding happiness in a marriage, but I’ve shared things that have helped me and are still helping me make my marriage better.
+I don’t say I have all the solutions to finding happiness in a marriage, but I’ve shared the keys or secrets that have helped me in the past and are still helping me make my marriage better.

 Remember, to find happiness in a marriage or in any relationship, you need to work on it and keep it alive and young.